 2.5.3.3 Chlorine Demand Testing

-Chlorine demand is significantly impacted by the physical and chemical characteristics of wastewater.
-Suspended particulates can partially shield bacteria from chemical disinfectants by limiting diffusion of disinfectant through the solid particles.
-Chlorine can also react directly with the solid particles which increases chlorine demand.
+Variability in treated wastewater quality can impact the chlorine demand, resulting in corresponding variability in the required chlorine dose necessary to maintain bacteria inactivation.
+Conversely, if the applied chlorine dose is maintained high enough at a fixed dose to account for the maximum demand, then this variability in demand will result in a proportional variation in the effluent residual.
+While for wastewater effluents ammonia and nitrite have the greatest impact on chlorine demand, other organics and some inorganics (e.g., hydrogen sulfide, ferrous iron, and manganese) if present can impact the chlorine demand.
 Other factors affecting chlorine demand include temperature, pH, bacterial concentrations, and disinfection dose.
 Variability in factors that affect this demand can lead to complications in fine-tuning chlorine residual concentrations and resulting overdosing or underdosing.
-Port Richmond has several factors that can lead to variability in chlorine demand including:
+Port Richmond has several factors that can lead to variability in secondary effluent quality:

 Highly variable influent plant BOD loads affecting secondary treatment and causing inconsistent food to mass ratios, settling characteristics, and bulking in activated sludge;